 Ms. Christine Kon

 NUS Business School

 The submission deadline is 30 June 2016.
 Applications should be from NUS Business School faculty below the Full Professor rank, and they will be evaluated by CAMRI’s Research Committee headed by Professor David Reeb, Research Director at CAMRI.
 Applicants will be informed of the outcome of the review within 2 weeks of the deadline.

-CAMRI has developed an ongoing Visiting Fellow Programme across a broad range of financial economics topics.
-CAMRI is funding one-week visits by a few “Tier 1” scholars annually, particularly those from Hong Kong, China, India, and other countries in this region, working in Asian applied financial economics disciplines, to conduct research at CAMRI.
-The Fellowship will fund economy class airfare, a University serviced apartment, and ground transportation.
-Our goal is bring a few visiting scholars in economics or finance to Singapore each year to help build the research community and fraternity in Asia.
+The Centre for Asset Management Research & Investments (CAMRI) at NUS Business School in Singapore has an ongoing Visiting Fellow Programme across a broad range of financial economics topics.
+CAMRI is funding one-week visits by select “Tier 1” scholars annually, particularly those from Hong Kong, China, India, and other countries in this region, working in Asian applied financial economics disciplines, to conduct research at CAMRI.
+The Fellowship will fund economy class airfare, a University-serviced apartment, and ground transportation.
+Our goal is bring a few visiting scholars in financial economics to Singapore each year to help build the research community and fraternity in Asia.